Dynamic Neutron Radiography (dNR)

-Dynamic neutron radiography (dNR) is utilized for time-dependent, nondestructive investigations.
-This approach enables engineers and scientists to acquire real-time data and observe the inner workings of a system whose components often cannot be seen using other radiation modalities, such as x-rays.
+dNR is utilized for time-dependent, non-destructive investigations, allowing researchers to acquire real-time data and observe the inner workings of a system where components cannot be seen using other radiation modalities, such as x-rays.